Turn your podcast episodes to short-form videos with AI

 How to record a podcast on Zoom

-Recording your first podcast on Zoom can be a breeze.
+Recording your first podcast on Zoom can be so simple.
 Follow these easy steps to plan, record, and export your podcast on Zoom.

 Step 1 – Make sure Zoom is installed on everyone’s device